batra98/distributed-ml-training/task_1/README.md

 # Part 1: Training VGG-11 on CIFAR-10

 In this part, we trained the VGG-11 model on the CIFAR-10 dataset for one epoch with a batch size of 256.
-The training was performed over 196 iterations for the full dataset and 40 iterations for a smaller subset.
 Below are the detailed results for both cases:

 ## Metrics After Running the CNN for One Epoch (Batch Size: 256, 196 Iterations)